verygoodgraphics/vgg_runtime/README.md

 ## LICENSE

 VGG Runtime is licensed under [VGG License](./LICENSE), which includes a royalty fee under certain conditions.
+You can find a simplified explanation in VGG [FAQ](https://docs.verygoodgraphics.com/start/faq) if you don't want to read the tedious license.